xingdi1990/olmocr/README.md

 options:
-  -h, --help            show this help message and exit --pdfs PDFS           Path to add pdfs stored in s3 to the workspace, can be a glob path s3://bucket/prefix/*.pdf or path to file containing list of pdf paths
+  -h, --help            show this help message and exit --pdfs [PDFS ...]
+Path to add pdfs stored in s3 to the workspace, can be a glob path s3://bucket/prefix/*.pdf or path to file containing list of pdf paths
+  --model MODEL         Path where the model is located, allenai/olmOCR-7B-0725-FP8 is the default, can be local, s3, or hugging face.
   --workspace_profile WORKSPACE_PROFILE
                         S3 configuration profile for accessing the workspace --pdf_profile PDF_PROFILE